-Not only responsive design would update your website for the devices of this market, but also it prepares your website to be adaptable to any new technology or screen size.
-Nobody knows which screen sizes will come to the market in future.
-Even there is a possibility to have new standards for display dimensions and we should be equipped for that.
+Responsive design would not only scale your website for any device in the market, but also it prepares your website to be adjustable to any new technology or screen size, as no one knows which screen size will be introduced to the market in the future.
+With the possibility of developing new standards for display dimensions, market participants should be ready to cope quickly and smoothly.

-Effect of Responsive Design on SEO
+Responsive Design advantages for SEO

-If you want to evaluate your website in terms of Responsive Design standards, you can go to “Mobile Friendly Test” website and enter your domain URL to check it out.
+If you want to evaluate your website in terms of Responsive Design standards, you can go to the “Mobile Friendly Test” website and enter your domain URL to check it out.

 Responsive Design VS Mobile version